AmmarHatiya/PrismChat/README.md

 ## Description

-1. Project  information:  short  textual  description  of  your  project,  and  at  least  one screenshot of your application running.

 This project is a basic chat app that allows user's to log in and send text messages to their friends/contacts.
 The project makes use of Java FX for the UI/GUI, with the use of sockets for the connection of users and transfering